 Chronic Wasting Disease

 The Michigan Department of Natural Resources (DNR) first identified Chronic Wasting Disease (CWD) in the state's free-ranging deer herd in spring 2015.
-Since the initial infected deer was found, 57 more CWD-positive deer have been discovered.
-As of February 2018, there have been 9 deer found locally in neighboring townships in Ingham and Clinton Counties; the remaining deer have been found in northern Ionia, Kent, and Montcalm Counties.
-Three additional infected deer were found on two separate captive deer farms in Mecosta County.
+Since the initial infected deer was found, 123 more CWD-positive deer have been discovered (as of September 2019).
+Several of these infected deer have been found locally in Ingham and Clinton Counties.
 The DNR asks for the public's help in reporting deer that are unusually thin and/or exhibiting unusual behavior (i.e. acting tame around humans).
-To report a suspicious looking deer, call 1-800-292-7800 or report the deer online.
+To report a suspicious-looking deer, call 1-800-292-7800 or report the deer online.
 Please also report all deer-vehicle collisions to local police departments or DNR check stations so the deer carcass can be tested for CWD by the DNR.